charliecash310/OpenAI-Cookbook/README.md

 # OpenAI-Cookbook
-This project portoflio work in relation to ChatGPT for Cybersecurity Cookbook - I specifically asked ChatGPT to configure these files for Linux and Linux Only.
-Might do another project using Windows on a Virtual Machine.
+This project portfolio work related to the ChatGPT for Cybersecurity Cookbook by Packt - I specifically asked ChatGPT to configure these files for Linux only.

+I'll do another project further down the road on a Windows Virtual Machine.
+Alot can change in both a short and long amount of time.
+But luckily the use of ChatGPT really helped get me up to speed not only as an assistant but as a teacher.